pulsar-edit/pulsar-edit.github.io/outline.md

 ### FAQ

-- Is Atom open source?
+- Is Pulsar open source?
-- What does Atom cost?
+- What does Pulsar cost?
-- What platforms does Atom run on?
+- What platforms does Pulsar run on?
-- How can I contribute to Atom?
+- How can I contribute to Pulsar?
-- Why does Atom collect usage data?
+- Why does Pulsar collect usage data?
-- Atom in the cloud?
+- Pulsar in the cloud?
 - What's the difference between an IDE and an editor?
 - How can I tell if subpixel antialiasing is working?
-- Why is Atom deleting trailing whitespace?
+- Why is Pulsar deleting trailing whitespace?
 Why is there a newline at the end of the file?
 - What does Safe Mode do?
-- I have a question about a specific Atom community package.
+- I have a question about a specific Pulsar community package.
 Where is the best place to ask it?
 - I’m using an international keyboard and keys that use AltGr or Ctrl+Alt aren’t working
 - I’m having a problem with Julia!
 What do I do?
 - I’m getting an error about a “self-signed certificate”.
 What do I do?
 - I’m having a problem with PlatformIO!
 What do I do?
-- How do I make Atom recognize a file with extension X as language Y?
+- How do I make Pulsar recognize a file with extension X as language Y?
 - How do I make the Welcome screen stop showing up?
 - How do I preview web page changes automatically?
 - How do I accept input from my program or script when using the script package?
-- I am unable to update to the latest version of Atom on macOS.
+- I am unable to update to the latest version of Pulsar on macOS.
 How do I fix this?
 - I’m trying to change my syntax colors from styles.less, but it isn’t working!
-- How do I build or execute code I've written in Atom?
+- How do I build or execute code I've written in Pulsar?
-- How do I uninstall Atom on macOS?
+- How do I uninstall Pulsar on macOS?
 - macOS Mojave font rendering change
-- Why does macOS say that Atom wants to access my calendar, contacts, photos, etc.?
+- Why does macOS say that Pulsar wants to access my calendar, contacts, photos, etc.?
 - How do I turn on line wrap?
 - The menu bar disappeared, how do I get it back?
 - How do I use a newline in the result of find and replace?